2010 Sri Lankan presidential election: District results

-Official district-by-district results of the election are listed below.

 Maps

 Fraud concerns

 Election observers and advocacy groups have questioned the fundamental fairness of the campaign, accusing Mr. Rajapaksa of using state resources to finance his run.
 State-owned news media all but shut out opposition candidates.
 Election commissioner Dayananda Dissanayake said the state media violated his guidelines, government institutions misbehaved, and he asked for approval to resign: "I request to be released," he said, just after he announced the results.

 Post-election events

 On the morning of 27 January, the Sri Lankan military surrounded a hotel where Fonseka and a number of opposition politicians had convened.
 The military claimed that 400 armed army deserters had gathered there, and demanded their surrender.
 Fonseka accused the military of preparing to arrest him if he won the elections.
 However, according to a military spokesman, they were there merely as a preventive measure, as the purpose of the gathering was uncertain.
 The military later arrested 10 men, who the opposition claimed were members of Fonseka's security contingent and not army deserters.